molit123/cse15l-lab-reports/lab-report-1-week-2.md

     RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
     Are you sure you want to continue connecting (yes/no/[fingerprint])?`

-* If you are connecting for the first time, enter 'yes' for the above message.
+* If you are connecting for the first time, enter `yes` for the above message.
 Then, enter your password and press enter.
 You should now be logged in.
 The terminal should display something like this:

 ![Remote Connect1](remote_connect1.png)